-Fig. 1 Important factors of phenomena associating interface within a phase or between/among phases and its scale and relevant research members of this research division (lplus).
+Important thermofluidic phenomena associating interface within a phase or between/among phases and its scale and relevant research members of this research division (I2plus).
+Black and blue color indicates TUS and overseas member, respectively.
 International collaboration Networking is always significantly important especially when we study challenging issues.
-This research division, Iplus, promotes international collaboration not only within the division but also all over the world to have fruitful discussion and inspiration for achieving our goals.
-About 40% of division members belong to overseas universities or institutes, and there are other research collaborators in foreign countries who are not so far Iplus members.
+This research division, I2plus, promotes international collaboration not only within the division but also all over the world to have fruitful discussion and inspiration for achieving our goals.
+About 40% of division members belong to overseas universities or institutes, and there are other research collaborators in foreign countries who are not so far I2plus members.
 Mutual collaborations in their researches among the members and researchers with all the relevant disciplines are highly encouraged.
 Our international collaboration network now ranges over more than 10 countries; US, UK, Canada, France, Denmark, Germany, Austria, Belgium, Spain, India, Taiwan, China and so on.

-Events In parallel with the research activities, this division organizes several workshops (lplus Workshop) and seminars (lplus Seminar) that are open to the public in a year.
-In the lplus Workshop, students and faculty members make active discussion through presentations of their latest results.
+Events In parallel with the research activities, this division organizes several workshops (I2plus Workshop) and seminars (I2plus Seminar) that are open to the public in a year.
+In the I2plus Workshop, students and faculty members make active discussion through presentations of their latest results.
 In order to accelerate cross-disciplinary interaction, students are actively encouraged to join the poster sessions.
-In the Pplus Seminar, we will invite researchers from all over the world who are experts of various relevant fields.
-Also, according to the activities of the previous division, the international symposium (lplus International Symposium on Interfacial Thermofluid Dynamics) will be held.
-In the first semester of 2017, we hosted a kick-off symposium, two lplus seminar, one lplus Workshop and one lplus International Symposium on Interfacial Thermofluid Dynamics.
-In the Iplus 4th International Symposium on Interfacial Thermofluid Dynamics (Fig.2, the number of the symposium continues from the previous division), we have invited speakers from Université de Lille 1 (Lille University, France), Université Paris-Sud XI (Paris-Sud University, France), Osaka University (Japan) and Tokyo University of Science (Japan).
+In the I^2 plus Seminar, we will invite researchers from all over the world who are experts of various relevant fields.
+Also, according to the activities of the previous division, the international symposium (I2plus International Symposium on Interfacial Thermofluid Dynamics) will be held.
+In 2017, we hosted a kick-off symposium, five I2plus seminar, one I2plus Workshop and two I2plus International Symposium on Interfacial Thermofluid Dynamics.
+In the I2plus 4th International Symposium on Interfacial Thermofluid Dynamics (Fig.2, the number of the symposium continues from the former division), we have invited speakers from Université de Lille 1 (Lille University, France), Université Paris-Sud XI (Paris-Sud University, France), Osaka University (Japan) and Tokyo University of Science (Japan).
 We had fruitful discussion and exchanged ideas with speakers and participants.
+We intend to have these events frequently to promote our collaborative researches and to encourage mutual discussion between researchers.

 Education We also make strong efforts to realize mutual exchange of students between overseas universities in order to accelerate interdisciplinary collaborations, and to provide international environments for researches and daily lives for young students as well as faculty members.
 In 2017, a faculty member stayed at Université Lille 1 (France) to promote the launch of new collaborative research project.
-Also in the same year, we are planning to send several faculty members and students to foreign universities for different collaboration studies.
+Also in the same year, we sent two more faculty members and three students to foreign universities for different collaboration studies.
 Also, we are very keen to accept researchers and students from all over the world to enforce our researches.
-In 2017, several faculty members from Université Lille 1 (France) and Université Paris-Sud XI (France) stayed in Japan and had active discussion about results from our collaborative research and students from the other European country are planning to stay in Japan to participate the other collaborative work.
+In 2017, five faculty members from Université Lille 1 (France) and Université Paris-Sud XI (France) stayed in Japan and had active discussion about results from our collaborative research and two students from the other European country stayed in Japan to participate the other collaborative work.